-Benjamin Fowler’s practice encompasses a broad range of commercial litigation and arbitration, with a particular focus on construction and engineering, professional liability and costs.
+Benjamin Fowler has a broad commercial practice with a particular focus on construction and engineering, professional liability and costs.

 Ranked as a Leading Junior in the Legal 500 for Professional Negligence, Benjamin has been described as “Technically gifted both in writing and orally.” – Legal 500, 2020

-- Quaradeghini v Mischcon de Reya : sole Counsel in a lost litigation claim arising out of banking proceedings.
+- Quaradeghini v Mischcon de Reya: sole Counsel in a lost litigation claim arising out of banking proceedings.
 Successfully overturned the striking out of the claim for want of prosecution on appeal: EWHC 3523 (Ch); 4 WLR 34.

 - Sole Counsel in a three-day trial in the Queen’s Bench Division (April 2018).
 A solicitors negligence claim concerning conveyancing and planning enforcement.
 Benjamin successfully resisted an application to amend the Particulars of Claim on limitation grounds and the claim was dismissed on grounds of no duty of care and causation.